nathanjzhao/nathanjzhao.github.io/_posts/2025-10-13-psycholinguistics.markdown

 In their experiment, participants were asked to look at the center, then instructed to "look at the beaker."
 The graph shows fixation probability over time for the target (beaker), cohort competitor (beetle), rhyme competitor (speaker), and unrelated distractor (carriage).
 Notice how both cohort and rhyme competitors initially attract attention before the target dominates.

 The rhyme competitor effect is particularly intriguing.
-While the cohort model predicts that "beetle" should attract attention when hearing "bee-" (since it shares the initial phonemes), why would "speaker" compete when hearing "beaker"?
+While the cohort model predicts that "beetle" should attarct gaze when hearing "bee-" (since it shares the initial phonemes), why would "speaker" compete when hearing "beaker"?
 They don't share any initial sounds.
 This suggests something beyond simple left-to-right processing.

 The [TRACE model](https://www.sciencedirect.com/science/article/pii/0010028586900150?via%3Dihub) by McClelland & Elman (1986) offers an explanation.
 Rather than explicit rules, TRACE proposes that phonological knowledge rises from weighted connections between units - what appears to be rule-following is actually emergent behavior from simple interactions.